 Summer Section

 Graduate students are eligible to enroll in the annual summer institutes, which alternate between the Caffyn Institute, taught by KU English faculty, and the Holmes Institute, taught by visiting faculty.
-Below you'll find the course description for the 2021 summer institute as well as past institute instructors.
+Below you'll find the course description for our current summer institute as well as past institute instructors.

 Past Summer Institutes